httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Obsolete Digest Field Parameters {#obsolete-parameters}

-Section 4.1.1 and 4.2 of [RFC3230] defined field parameters.
+{{Sections 4.1.1 and 4.2 of RFC3230}} defined field parameters.
 This document obsoletes the usage of parameters with `Digest` because this feature has not been widely deployed and complicates field-value processing.